-Accidents in settings such as hospitals, nursing homes, workplaces, public spaces, and even on the road or sidewalk are alarmingly common.
+Accidents and injuries in hospitals, nursing homes, workplaces, public spaces, and even on the road or sidewalk are alarmingly common.
 Depending on the nature of the accident, you may face injuries and damages that take months or years to recover from.
 Accidents can also be fatal, as is common in cases involving falls from a height, vehicle collisions, and construction site accidents.

-The details surrounding an accident can vary widely, but overall the private and social costs of these accidents are in the hundreds of billions every year.
 If you suffered injuries in an accident, consider speaking with a Roswell personal injury lawyer.
-You can reach the Bader Scott Injury Lawyers team at (404) 888-8888 to find out if you may have a personal injury claim.
+Call the Bader Scott Injury Lawyers team to find out if you may have a personal injury claim.

 - Slip and fall accidents: These are common at homes, in businesses, and on the road and sidewalk.
 Slip and fall accidents also occur frequently in nursing homes.

 - Vehicle accidents: Collisions on the roadway often appear as the most common type of personal injury accident.
-They can involve trucks, cars, motorcycles, bicycles, pedestrians, private property, and roadside signs or fixtures.
+They can involve trucks, cars, motorcycles, bicycles, and pedestrians.

 - Workplace accidents: The leading causes of injury and death in workplaces are falls, getting caught in or in between machines or materials, electrocution, and falling objects.
 Burns and suffocation can also occur on the job.

-- Nursing home accidents: Slips and falls, choking, infections, dehydration, and malnutrition are common causes of nursing home injuries.
+- Nursing home accidents: Slips and falls, choking, infections, dehydration, and malnutrition are common in nursing homes.
 Some of these may also fall under medical malpractice.

 - Medical malpractice: Doctor inexperience, surgical mistakes, incorrect reporting, inaccurate testing, and drug dosage errors in a hospital setting can lead to long-term injuries and even death.

-No one is immune to accidents, but you may be able to limit your financial losses if one occurs by pursuing a personal injury claim.
-If another party is responsible for causing the accident, a Roswell personal injury lawyer may be able to assist you in holding them liable.
-Contact Bader Scott Injury Lawyers at (404) 888-8888 today to get started.
+No one is immune to accidents, but if another party is responsible for causing the accident, a Roswell personal injury lawyer may be able to assist you in holding them liable.
+Contact Bader Scott Injury Lawyers today to get started.

 Injuries commonly seen in accidents of different types include: